 In this section, the results from applying online CAT calibration to a circuit that is subject to temperature and process parameter variations are presented.
 As described in Section 1, the CAT transistors are sized according to stochastic information about temperature and process parameter behavior.
 During operation, the best CAT configuration is chosen from a lookup-table, which is customized for each chip.

 To illustrate this concept, a Monte Carlo simulation of the instrumentation amplifier was performed.
 In addition to process and mismatch variation, temperature was added as a random Monte Carlo variable.
 This means that each Monte Carlo iteration represents a particular circuit at a particular temperature.
 Since the CAT technique is based on stochastic information about circuit performance, it is possible to derive all necessary information for CAT sizing from this, without the need for a full temperature sweep for every set of Monte Carlo parameters.
 Indeed, such information would be meaningless for CAT sizing because the CAT is sized for a particular circuit, of which multiple copies are produced on a single wafer.
 CAT sizes can therefore not be optimized for a single chip, but for a particular circuit, for which only stochastic information is relevant.
-Figure 7 shows the results of the Monte Carlo simulation, with the circuit performances plotted against temperature and marked with ×.
+Figure 7 shows the results of the Monte Carlo simulation, with the circuit performances plotted against temperature and marked with the symbol ×.
 Gain and bandwidth clearly show a dependency on temperature, with the performances of individual circuits scattered in a band around the ideal.
 This scattering represents the magnitude of process parameter variation.
 In the case of offset voltage, the influence of mismatch variation outweighs the temperature dependence by far.
 This means that for a particular chip, CAT will be able to reduce the inherent offset voltage well, but online temperature calibration will not be able to improve temperature drift greatly.
 This can be visualized by the fact that each CAT transistor only has a finite number of possible configurations.
 When the effects of process parameter or mismatch variation are small compared to the effects of temperature, only a small set of the possible configurations are required for the initial post-fabrication tuning, leaving ample free configurations for online calibration.
 However, if the effects of process parameter variation outweigh the effects of temperature, the majority of configurations are required for the initial calibration, leaving few or no free configuration states for online temperature calibration.